sarahmtroxell/School_District_Analysis/README.md

 ![Updated Top 5](../main/Resources/school_top_1.png)

 - Thomas High school remains the second top ranked school by overall passing percentage both before and after excluding the altered scores.
 - Thomas High school's data was the only row affected by the change, which makes sense because the excluded data only included student's from their school.
-It is worth nothing that their Overall Passing percentage descreased by 0.3%, which makes me believe the excluded data had a slightly higher overall passing percentage.
+It is worth nothing that their % Passing Reading and Overall Passing percentage descreased by 0.3%, which makes me believe the excluded data had a slightly higher percentages.

 Original Bottom 5 School Summary:
 ![Original Bottom 5](../main/Resources/school_bottom_2.png)